by Andrew Robinson

 (Adam Kirsch, The New Yorker, in 2011, the 150th anniversary of Tagore's birth)

-The Post Office by Rabindranath Tagore
+* The Post Office (by RT)

-Rabindranath Tagore: An Anthology
+* Rabindranath Tagore: An Anthology

 (Robert Nye, Literary Review)